crosslandwa/push-wrapper/README.md

 # node-push
-A wrapper for using the Ableton Push as a MIDI controller in a web browser
+A wrapper for using the Ableton Push as a MIDI controller in a web browser.

+The code is written using javascript ES2015/ES6 (so expects native Promises and other language features to be available) and is only **known** to work in Google Chrome...

 ## what